anaik23/FreeFiApp/README.md

 - [ ] Users can read and understand what each item means while their filling out their monthly spending data
 - [ ] The app can pull data from their bank/credit card account to automatically fill in their monthly spending amount
 - [ ] Allow with Login in with FaceID
+- [ ] User get a summary of the data produced by their inputs

 ### 2. Screen Archetypes